jimmoorepa/Senior-Project/README.md

 *

 ## Tables:
-Item # :: Version # :: Description
-.
-1 :: Version 1.0 :: Included a simple page with a form, but nothing functioned.
+* Version 1.0 - Included a simple page with a form, but nothing functioned.
-.
-2 :: Version 1.0.1 :: Built a menu bar, and incorporated BootStrap styling.
+* Version 1.0.1 - Built a menu bar, and incorporated BootStrap styling.
-.
-3 :: Version 1.0.2 :: Expanded on the styling, and creating other pages.
+* Version 1.0.2 - Expanded on the styling, and creating other pages.
-.
-4 :: Version 1.1 :: Incorporated simulated backend interaction.
+* Version 1.1 - Incorporated simulated backend interaction.

 ## Database Diagram
 image::dbdiagram.png[alt=diagram,width=600px][orientation=landscape]